-Table 14 shows the output rms noise, rms resolution, and peakto-peak resolution (rounded to the nearest 0.5 LSB) for the different update rates and input ranges for the AD7790.
-The numbers given are with a reference of 2.5 V. The numbers are typical and generated with a differential input voltage of 0 V. The peak-to-peak resolution figures represent the resolution for which there will be no code flicker within a six-sigma limit.
+Table 13 shows the output rms noise, rms resolution, and peak-to-peak resolution (rounded to the nearest 0.5 LSB) for the different update rates and input ranges for the AD7791.
+The numbers given are for the bipolar input range with a reference of 2.5 V. These numbers are typical and generated with a differential input voltage of 0 V. The peak-to-peak resolution figures represent the resolution for which there will be no code flicker within a six-sigma limit.
 The output noise comes from two sources.
 The first is the electrical noise in the semiconductor devices (device noise) used in the implementation of the modulator.
 The second is quantization noise, which is added when the analog input is converted into the digital domain.
 The device noise is at a low level and is independent of frequency.
 The quantization noise starts at an even lower level but rises rapidly with increasing frequency to become the dominant noise source.

-Table 14.
-Typical Peak-to-Peak Resolution (Effective Resolution) vs. Update Rate and Input Range
+Table 13.
+Typical Peak-to-Peak Resolution (Effective Resolution) vs. Update Rate